shawn1m/overture/README.md

     + EDNSClientSubnet: Used to improve DNS accuracy.
 Please check [RFC7871](https://tools.ietf.org/html/rfc7871) for details.
         + Policy
-            + `auto`: If client IP is not in the reserved IP network, use client IP.
-Otherwise, use external IP.
+            + `auto`: Use external IP if this field is not empty, otherwise use client IP if it is not reserved IP.
             + `disable`: Disable this feature.
         + ExternalIP: If this field is empty, ECS will be disabled when the inbound IP is not an external IP.
 + OnlyPrimaryDNS: Disable dispatcher feature, use primary DNS only.